rollkit/docs/tutorials/wordle.md

   var currentTimeHashString = hex.EncodeToString(currentTimeHash[:])
   wordle, isFound := k.GetWordle(ctx, currentTimeHashString)
   if !isFound {
-    return nil, sdkerrors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle of The Day Hasn't Been Submitted Yet.
+    return nil, errors.Wrap(sdkerrors.ErrInvalidRequest, "Wordle of The Day Hasn't Been Submitted Yet.
 Feel Free to Submit One!")
   }

   // We Convert Current Day and Guesser to A Hash To Use As An Index For Today's Guesses For That Guesser